 Teams compete against each other in a long tournament — at the height of the trivia bowl, it started with 64 teams and narrowed down to two.
 The game consists of two ten-minute halves, though later in the tournament these periods are sometimes longer.
 There’s multimedia fun too — audio and video for both the tossups and bonuses.

 The Trivia Bowl got quite popular, playing to packed houses in the Glenn Miller Ballroom throughout the 70s.
-It was broadcast on ABC’s Wide World Of Sports at one point.
+A version of it was broadcast on ABC’s Wide World Of Sports at one point.
 Teams tried to outdo each other with silly, funny names (e.g. “Children Of A Lesser Godzilla”, “Bill Clinton Sings ‘Devil With A Blue Dress On'”), and the level of competition was impressive — there are people out there with some frighteningly encyclopedic knowledge about pop culture.
 The matches lasted through the week, and on the Friday before the finals there’d be a concert by some oldies act — Del Shannon, The Guess Who, Bo Diddley, etc.

 The Bowl’s popularity endured a slow decline through the eighties, and by the early 90s attendance was sparse indeed.
 CU finally pulled the plug on the event in 1993, with a brief revival from 2001-2002.
 The year after that, a guy named Paul Bailey continued the Bowl in diminished form — people gathering in small conference rooms to answer questions, no audio or video, and no audience.
 But still fun.